NaderEmad9/task_management/README.md

    - Set up Firebase for your project:
      - Create a new Firebase project at [Firebase Console](https://console.firebase.google.com/).
-     - Follow the instructions to add both Android and iOS Firebase configurations.
+     - Follow the instructions to add both Android and iOS Firebase configurations,(or simply choose flutter configuration).
      - Replace `google-services.json` (for Android) and `GoogleService-Info.plist` (for iOS) in the respective directories, or just use flutter integration provided by Firebase.

 5. **Run the Application**